Dutchosintguy/Gepetto/README.md

 I'll soon write a blog post [here](https://yarienkiva.ml/whatever_this_article_is_called) to document the thought process and steps I've taken to code this project.

+## soon...
+This is a work in progress and (much) more while be added in the future :
+* argparse to manage the parameters
+* an option to save the output to a file/qr code
+* an option to give a user-chosen image